 7. Stay accountable – the Incoming view

-Use the Incoming view as your management center and communication hub – this is the place where your own work will reside.
+Incoming view as your management center and communication hub – this is the place where everything that needs your attention will appear.
 Here you will see:

 - your overdue tasks and assignments due today,